 Social drinking carries intriguing psychological underpinnings.
 Alcohol has a known disinhibiting effect, which can instill a sense of relaxation in social settings.
 It has the potential to calm the storm of awkwardness, fuel our confidence, and infuse a sense of effortlessness into our social interactions.
 Furthermore, social drinking often engenders a feeling of camaraderie and shared experiences, thereby serving as a powerful social ice breaker.
 However, while alcohol may temporarily soften the edges of social discomfort, it's essential to recognize that it's not a long-term solution for deeper, ingrained social anxieties or insecurities.
 And in fact, if we are not mindful about our intake, long-lasting problems can arise.

 Social drinking usually falls within the realm of acceptability.
-However, it's critical to remain cognizant of the thin boundary that separates it from problematic drinking.
+However, it's critical to remain cognizant of the thin boundary that separates it from a "drinking problem".
 Social drinking begins to inch toward concern when it paves the way to heavy drinking or when we feel the pressing need to consume alcohol to navigate social situations smoothly.
 Signs that could indicate a shift from social drinking to AUD or to alcoholism include a pattern of drinking to the point of intoxication, a reliance on alcohol to derive enjoyment from social events, or encountering negative outcomes as a result of drinking (such as conflicts, injuries, or persistent hangovers).
 If we or someone we know begins to exhibit these signs, it might be an alarm indicating the need to reevaluate our relationship with alcohol.

 Social Drinking and Health Implications

-It's crucial to bear in mind that alcohol, even when consumed socially, carries potential health risks.
-Excessive drinking can give rise to a plethora of health complications, including liver disorders, heart conditions, an elevated risk of certain cancers, and neurological issues.
-Moreover, it can exacerbate mental health concerns, such as depressive and anxiety disorders.
+Moreover, drinking at any level on a regular basis can exacerbate mental health concerns, such as depressive and anxiety disorders.
+Our cognition suffers and we are at risk of accidents and injuries.
 Thus, even when we partake in social drinking, it's paramount to do so judiciously, keeping our health and wellness at the forefront.

 The Art of Responsible Social Drinking

+Not relying on alcohol.
 Moreover, responsible social drinking signifies that we aren't reliant on alcohol as a tool for socializing.
 We're perfectly capable of being engaging, humorous, and charismatic without the influence of alcohol, and recognizing this is a crucial step toward nurturing healthier social interactions.

+Staying safe.
 In addition, responsible social drinking advocates for a conscious plan to get home safely.
 This might involve appointing a designated driver, using public transportation, or hiring a taxi.
 Ensuring a safe return home not only protects us, but also safeguards others on the road, thus extending the concept of responsibility beyond ourselves.

-Live Well and Thrive With Reframe!
+Drink Less and Thrive With Reframe!

 Although it isn’t a treatment for alcohol use disorder (AUD), the Reframe app can help you cut back on drinking gradually, with the science-backed knowledge to empower you 100% of the way.
 Our proven program has helped millions of people around the world drink less and live more.
 And we want to help you get there, too!